ThatOth3rGuy/Sprint-Reviews/docs/design/README.md

 ### Key Design Mockups:

-Using Figma, a more detailed visual of the application can be made to better visualize use cases.
-With this in mind, here are a few key frames designed for the student, instructor and admin users.
+Using Figma, a more detailed interface of the application can be made to better visualize the use cases.
+With this in mind, here are a few key frames designed for the student and instructor users.
+The admin interface is the same as the instructor interface, with minimal additions, which is why it is not shown below.

 #### Student Frames: